commschamp/cc_tutorial/tutorials/tutorial4/README.md

 The primary reason to prefer **TLV** properties over **Key-Value** ones is to allow future **forward** compatibility of the protocol.
 Let's assume the future version of the protocol adds new property to the ones previously defined.
-The older client operating with **Key-Value** types of properties doesn't have any information on how long the unknown property i when a message containing it is received.
+The older client operating with **Key-Value** types of properties doesn't have any information on how long the unknown property is when a message containing it is received.
 The client doesn't have any other choice, but to ignore the rest of the data (in best case scenarios) and/or drop the whole message decoding (in most cases).
 When operating with **TLV** type of properties, the client has an information about received property length and can skip over and ignore unknown